 What the doctor does:

 Doctors first ask questions about the child's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the constipation and the tests that may need to be done (see see Some Physical Causes and Features of Constipation in Infants and Children).
+What they find during the history and physical examination often suggests a cause of the constipation and the tests that may need to be done (see Table 1: Some Physical Causes and Features of Constipation in Infants and Children).

 Doctors determine whether newborns have ever had a BM (the first BM is called meconium).
 Newborns who have not had a BM within 24 to 48 hours after birth should have a thorough examination to rule out the possibility of Hirschsprung disease, imperforate anus, or other serious disorder.